Taunus: History

 The Roman Limes was built across the Taunus.
 The Saalburg, a restored Roman castellum, now houses a museum.

 After the fall of the Limes (in 259/260 AD), the Alamanni settled in the range and for this reason there are some Alemannic cemeteries in the southern foothills of the Taunus (Eschborn).
 This area of the Taunus became part of the Frankish confederation of Germanic tribes after the Battle of Tolbiac around 500 AD.

+Until the late 18th century, the mountain range was known simply as die Höhe ("the height"), a name that has been preserved in the place names Bad Homburg vor der Höhe and Rosbach vor der Höhe.
+The name Taunus comes from Tacitus's Annals, which mention a castellum in monte Tauno, probably in reference to today's Friedberg.

 In past centuries the Taunus became famous among aristocrats for its therapeutic hot springs.

 Certain towns in the area, such as Bad Homburg vor der Höhe with its Kurpark, have geothermal spas that were formerly renowned.
 Other spa towns in the Taunus range are Bad Schwalbach (formerly Langenschwalbach) mentioned in documents dating back to the 16th century, Bad Ems, one of the most reputed therapeutic spas in Germany since the 17th century, as well as Bad Weilbach, where a spring reached wide fame for some time.
 By the 19th century the most famous spa towns in the area were Wiesbaden, Bad Homburg vor der Höhe, Bad Nauheim, and Bad Soden am Taunus.